mymmrac/telego-docs/content/docs/introduction/tutorial.md

 ## Create bot instance

-Get bot token and create new bot from it, also handle error.
+Get bot token and create new bots from it, also handle errors.

 ```go
 botToken := os.Getenv("TOKEN")